wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    and the given name is not a subdomain of the next domain name then discard the NSEC as it does not prove the NXDOMAIN or ENT.

-Fujiwara, et al.         Expires April 23, 2017                [Page 15]

-Internet-Draft              NSEC/NSEC3 usage                October 2016

    You now have a NSEC record that proves the NXDOMAIN or ENT.

    If the next domain name is a subdomain of the given name you have a ENT otherwise you have a NXDOMAIN.

+Fujiwara, et al.          Expires May 20, 2017                 [Page 15]

+Internet-Draft              NSEC/NSEC3 usage               November 2016

 Authors' Addresses